 Fact: Research shows that iconicity does not play a role in the acquisition of ASL by infants and children.
 For example, a child learns the sign milk but she/he has no idea how milk is obtained from a cow.

-In relation to this, gestural pointing in babies (regardless signing or not) emerge at about 9 months but the same form of pointing for pronouns in ASL emerge at 18-20 months which is the same timeline for pronouns in spoken language.
-Remember that the linguistic portion of the brain function independently from signing or speech.
-It only recognizes languages in both signing and speech.
+What this means is that gestural pointing in babies (regardless signing or not) emerge at about 9 months but the very same form of pointing for pronouns in ASL emerge at 18-20 months which is the same timeline for non-iconic pronouns in spoken language!
+What does this mean?

 In summary, all languages whether signed or spoken have some iconic or onomatopoeic symbols/words/morphemes that are not necessarily understood by foreigners.